 The habitat at the USA Foundation Hunting Area consists primarily of pine plantations of different age classes, interspersed with hardwood creek bottoms.
 Wildlife openings are managed on the area and plans to expand the wildlife openings are ongoing.
 Also, some roads and trails are designated as “walk-in use only” to limit disturbance.
 There are several clearcuts on the property, making a good set of binoculars useful.
 Hunters need to take advantage of the hilly terrain and the hardwood drainages when attempting a set-up in these new clearcuts to avoid a gobbler’s keen eyesight.

-For more information, contact Steven W. Barnett, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries, 251-626-5474.
+For more information, contact Chris Nix, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries, 251-626-5474.